Trinity TESOL Certificate course

 In addition, you will have all these advantages:

-- Our excellent range of TEFL materials; we have a well-stocked study room with over 5000 hours of materials, a library full of pedagogical videos, and a vast range of TEFL resources.
+- Our excellent range of TEFL materials: We have a well-stocked study room with more than 5,000 hours of materials, a library full of pedagogical videos, and a vast range of TEFL resources

 - Our tradition of success: We have an unbeatable pass rate.
 Since 2000, every candidate has managed to pass the programme.
 Not many TEFL course providers can say the same!